fossabot/libpam-mysql-docker/README.md

 This image uses [phusion/baseimage](https://github.com/phusion/baseimage-docker) as a base.
 Please see their docs for information on how startup and runtime scripts are used.

+## How to use

+Set as `FROM securenomad/libpam-mysql` in your Dockerfile and set the ENV vars mentioned below.

 ## ENV Variables

 ### MySQL Credentials